artsiomkorzun/1brc-walkthrough/Walkthrough.md

 Nice!
 It improves performance more on the bonus dataset where L2/L3 caches are engaged.

 ### 15 - Parallelism Sharing
-Let's get back on how we parallelize.
+Let's get back to how we parallelize.
 We split a file into N even chunks.
 Run N threads and then merge the results into one map.
 That works under two conditions:
  * Even data - same data in chunks on average.
- * No cpu contention - our threads are the only ones running.
+ * No CPU contention - our threads are the only ones running.

-In the real life you won't see these conditions are met unless you are working in HFT and apply tuning tweaks - both hardware and software.
+In real life you won't see these conditions are met unless you are working in HFT and apply tuning tweaks - both hardware and software.
-Usually you spin your k8s cluster and keep deploying pods.
-As well as the data is not that even.
+Usually, you spin your k8s cluster and keep deploying pods.
+And the data is not that even.
 So some threads are naturally lagging behind.
 And our program is waiting for the slowest thread to complete.
-Instead, let's divide a file into M small segments and put them into a queue, so our threads can take them and process.
+Instead, let's divide a file into M small segments and put them into a queue, so our threads can take and process them.
 Instead of a queue, let's simply use a counter for the current segment and that's it.

 ```java